 However, If you ride a top of the line Cervelo, valued at more than $10,000, you’re going to want to add a scheduled personal articles endorsement like you would for jewellery or rare art.

-You can increase the insurance coverage for specific valuable personal articles by adding a coverage endorsement, which will end up costing you a little extra on your monthly premium.
+You can increase the contents insurance coverage for specific valuable personal articles by adding a coverage endorsement, which will end up costing you a little extra on your monthly premium.

 You will be covered for theft, unforeseen accidental damage, and unintentional risks of direct physical loss or damage, except for what is described in your policy.

 Pro tip: If you want extra coverage for special events covering you in case of injury to you or a fellow rider, you should think about looking at third-party insurers.